boban-bmw/cross-seedarr/README.md

                                            14 days.
 ```

-`torrentDir` will contain all potential matching torrents - pass these to [autotorrent](https://github.com/JohnDoee/autotorrent).
+`config.torrentDir` will contain all potential matching torrents - pass these to [autotorrent](https://github.com/JohnDoee/autotorrent).

-`cross-seedarr` will not download duplicate `.torrent` files - so it recommended to use `autotorrent` without the `-d` flag
+`cross-seedarr` will not download duplicate `.torrent` files - so it is recommended to use `autotorrent` without the `-d` flag

 ### Tested versions